top of page

 2. In a stand mixer cream the butter and sugar until light and fluffy.

-3. Add the flour, cornflour, almond essence and salt gradually to the butter mixture until it comes together as a soft dough.
+3. Add the flour, cornflour and almond extract gradually to the butter mixture until it comes together as a soft dough.

-4. Add the chopped almonds and dried cherries then mix again until fully incorporated.
+4. Add the dried cherries and almonds then mix again until fully incorporated.

 You can use any shaped cutter but I used a 5cm round cutter.